I think many of us get into a routine when it comes to going to…

 Check out the photo below.
 I think starting married life with a paddle on Lake Louise bodes well for the future – don’t you agree?

-Despite the fact it took several attempts to nail a hike, we did well to choose Fairview Mountain.
+Despite the fact it took several attempts to nail a hike, we did well to choose Fairview.
 Allow 4 – 5 hours to do the return hike, more if you want to sit back and take in the views.